rscircus/nlp_notes/README.md

 ### Quiz:

-- [ ] Name a few examples where your everyday life is made easier by 'Language Technology'.
+- [X] Name a few examples where your everyday life is made easier by 'Language Technology'.
-- [ ] Do you know what field inside of NLP is represented in your everyday-life-case(s)?
+- [X] Do you know what field inside of NLP is represented in your everyday-life-case(s)?
 (If not, try to find out).
-- [ ] Why do you think the hard applications/problems are hard?
+- [X] Why do you think the hard applications/problems are hard?
 (Some of the hard NLP problems: Paraphrase, Summarization, Dialog)
-- [ ] What is the 'general approach' in NLP?
+- [X] What is the 'general approach' in NLP?

+### Answers:

+#### Name a few examples where your everyday life is made easier by 'Language Technology'.

+- Most search engines try to anticipate what I'm going to type.
+- My phone keyboard does too, actually.
+- At work I actually use NER (Named Entity Recognition). 🙉🙊🙈
+- All the CORP-HERE-translate services.

+#### Do you know what field inside of NLP is represented in your everyday-life-case(s)?
+(If not, try to find out).

+- Most search engines try to anticipate what I'm going to type.

+Probably this is some kind of frequency, which is probably even localized?
+Probably it's even personalized. 😱 Markov Chains come to my head somehow, but I forgot how they work in detail - something conditional probability-ish.

+- My phone keyboard does too, actually.

+Some thing as above, I guess.

+- At work I actually use NER (Named Entity Recognition). 🙉🙊🙈

+Here I understand this a bit.
+So there is some kind of statistical language model which tags the text after parsing it.
+I'm using these tags (entity labels) to find the interesting information.
+The trick here is to train the models well with an interesting question in mind.

+- All the CORP-HERE-translate services.

+Machine Translation.
+This was covered in the lecture in the yellow fields as far as I remember.

+#### Why do you think the hard applications/problems are hard?
+(Some of the hard NLP problems: Paraphrase, Summarization, Dialog)

+So, I remember ambiguity being a big problem.
+Sometimes it is even hard for humans.
+Like for instance to understand sarcasm/irony.
+Then there were a bunch of other problems which relate to having knowledge about the world.

+#### What is the 'general approach' in NLP?

+Create a probabilistic language model and apply it to the problem. ☺️